Situational Irony: 3 Steps to Surprise Your Readers With Ironic Twists

 The irony is that his insanity caused him to both commit the crime and confess to it.

-A page from Shakespeare’s book
+A Page from Shakespeare's book

 Shakespeare used situational irony to good effect in many of his plays.
-Othello:
+Take a look at how situational irony plays out for dramatic purposes in these stories.

 - Was persuaded by Iago that his wife, Desdemona, was unfaithful and had betrayed him with another man.